gregordecristoforo/rse-presentations/rse-lessons-learned.md

 ## What we know now that we wish we knew earlier

-- Students and researchers love it but university "has no budget for it"

-- We expected more questions about code review and code structure
+- We expected more questions about code review and code structure.

-- Surprisingly many questions about statistics and AI model choices
+- Surprisingly many questions about statistics and AI model choices and "niche" libraries.

-- You can see that people are happy but you need to measure it
+- We can see that people are happy but we need to measure it.

-- Document as you go (like when you visit your general practitioner)
+- Document as you go (like when you visit your general practitioner).

+- Students and researchers love it but university "has no budget for it".

+- It helps to have sponsors high up in the administration.
+Spend time on explaining it well.

 ---

 ## Most common problems we see

-- Code is a 7k lines long notebook (Jupyter or Rmarkdown)
+- Code is a 7k lines long notebook (Jupyter or R Markdown)

 - Not reusable: Dependencies not documented.
 No functions.
 Example only runs by running code sections in a specific order.

 - Hard-coded paths.
 No command-line interface.

-- Execution takes a long time and or lots of memory.
+- Execution takes a long time and/or consumes lots of memory.

 - Lengthy independent work chunks are computed in a loop.